Matthew Guy: 2022 Victorian state election loss

 Guy and the Liberal Party began their election campaign on 2 November with a press conference that saw Guy unveil their "Ditch Dan" vehicle, a 1970s era ambulance emblazoned with anti-Andrews slogans and graphics.
 The vehicle having the "Ambulance" designation above the driver's area caused the head of the Victorian Ambulance Union, Danny Hill, to question the legality of the vehicle, as the state's Ambulance Services Act makes it an offence to use the word "ambulance" on any vehicle that is not owned or operated by an ambulance service without written authority of the Department of Health.
 The ambulance was used to tie into Guy's promised regarding the building of new hospitals and recruiting 40,000 new medical staff.
 Guy also promised to axe stamp duty for first home buyers on properties up to $1 million for 12 months.

 On 8 November Guy defended his party advertising attacking Dan Andrews for being a "prick", and the use of footage from antivax protests in Melbourne where protestors urinated on the Shrine of Remembrance and attacked police.

 On 10 November 2022, Guy downplayed his deputy David Southwick using two staffers employed by Southwick as actors in campaign ads without disclosing they are members of his campaign staff.
 When Guy was asked if the use of paid staffers in campaign ads was misleading, Guy replied by endorsing Southwick and stating that "it was not misleading" regardless of the lack of a disclaimer.

 On 19 November 2022, Guy dumped Renee Heath, the first ranked candidate for the Liberal ticket in the Eastern Victoria Region of the upper house Victorian Legislative Council, from the party after her far-right conservative religious views, including support for Conversion therapy, were bought to light by a newspaper investigation.
 The decision came too late for Heath to be disendorsed by the party, and her position on the ticket made it an effective certainty that she would win a position in Parliament.
 Questions were raised over how much Guy and the Liberal Party knew of her views, and the accusations of Entryism made regarding Heath and her family by Liberal party member Cathrine Burnett-Wake in her final address to Parliament after Heath defeated her for pre-selection.

-Guy's Liberal/National coalition lost the election to Daniel Andrews and the Labor Party on 26 November 2022.
+Guy's Liberal/National coalition lost the election to Daniel Andrews and the Labor Party on 26 November 2022, winning just 19 and 9 seats respectively, to Labor’s 56.

 Resignation as Opposition Leader

 The morning following the election Guy announced that he would resign as leader of the Liberal party.
 On 8 December 2022, following a secret ballot, he was replaced as Liberal leader by John Pesutto.

+Guy has served as Victorian Shadow Minister for Public Transport since October 2023, and was appointed Shadow Minister for Transition to Government in January 2025.